richardeakin/Cinder-Dart/README.md

 #### Installation instructions

+Clone this repo to your cinder/blocks folder and use [TinderBox](http://libcinder.org/docs/welcome/TinderBox.html) to create your project, selecting Cinder-Dart as a dependency.

-Only 64-bit binaries are supplied (you'll have to build for 32-bit if needed).
+You'll need to install the dart runtime libraries before running your app.
+64-bit binaries are supplied for Mac OS X and Windows Desktop (you'll have to build for 32-bit if needed).

-run the following command:
+Get them by running the following command:
 ```
 ./fetch_libs.sh
 ```